Pork / BBQ Pit

 including the depth.

 You will also need a cover for the pit.
-A piece of tin or plywood
+A piece of tin

 will work fine.